April 24, 2014

 To fulfill a Data Marketing Services order, certain information must be gathered for processing, including:

-The above information is retained by Bell and Howell for up to six months, for quality assurance purposes and/or in accordance with USPS licensing requirements.
-After six months, all address list data pertaining to an order is discarded/deleted (except when otherwise required by USPS) using a secure wipe and delete methodology.
+The above information is retained by Bell and Howell for up to three months, for quality assurance purposes and/or in accordance with USPS licensing requirements.
+After three months, all address list data pertaining to an order is discarded/deleted (except when otherwise required by USPS) using a secure wipe and delete methodology.
 Order details are maintained in a separate CRM program.

 One of the key features of Data Services wizard is the protection of your data.
 When a list is sent for processing using BCC Mail Manager/LE/Full Service software, the list and all details about the order are stored in a Job File.
 There are two types: Job files (.n01) that are created and sent to Bell and Howell for processing and Return Job files (.u01) are files returned to the customer after processing.
 Both types are encrypted using Triple DES (http://en.wikipedia.org/wiki/Triple_DES) using keying option 2, with an effective key length of 112 bits.
 For added security, the software forces the user to password protect the job.
 Access to job files is limited by use of a password created by the client.
 The password may be up to 64 characters in length (no minimum number of characters is required), and must be entered before any Job File information may be viewed.
 Certain information (e.g., shipping and billing information) are accessible only to authorized Bell and Howell employees.